Avataw/avataw.github.io/src/pages/posts/importance-of-validation.md

 As a developer it's not always easy to know if you are doing a good job.

-We cannot simply count the amount of produce we helped make as it is a bit more abstract than that, we produce code - which is basically text after all.
+Back in the days a common metric to measure developer productivity was counting the lines of code written.

-Counting the lines of code written can be quite a misleading metric though.
+This can be quite a misleading metric though.
 Especially while refactoring or bugfixing you can be super productive _deleting lines_, resulting in a negative amount of lines written.

 New features are often described as _user stories_, maybe we could just count the amount of user stories implemented and deployed to production?